nicholaswile/3D-Rendering-Ray-Tracer/README.md

 <img width="400" alt="Three spheres with diffuse lighting.
 They look 3D now." src="https://user-images.githubusercontent.com/74445404/226056722-219a84e7-3642-4a58-9305-8df862eaae81.png">

+#### Troubleshooting

-There are some weird deformations with the spheres.
+There are some weird deformations with the spheres caused by an error in the diffuse intensity calculation for point and directional lights.
 (This has been fixed).

 <img width="400" alt="Three spheres with diffuse lighting and irregularities.
 Certain spots on the spheres are unexpected colors." src="https://user-images.githubusercontent.com/74445404/225863027-b5810131-a25b-4c0c-a792-f445967d8d31.png">